Third Avenue–138th Street station: Opening

 The Third Avenue–138th Street station was opened on August 1, 1918, and was the first station of the IRT Pelham Line to open.
 Service was provided by Lexington Avenue Line local service.
 The construction of the Pelham Line was part of the Dual Contracts, signed on March 19, 1913 and also known as the Dual Subway System.
 The Pelham Line was proposed to be a branch of the Lexington Avenue Line running northeast via 138th Street, Southern Boulevard and Westchester Avenue to Pelham Bay Park.
 This was the terminal of the line until January 7, 1919, when the Pelham Line was extended to Hunts Point Avenue.

 Under the 2015–2019 MTA Capital Plan, the station, along with thirty other New York City Subway stations, will undergo a complete overhaul and would be entirely closed for up to 6 months.
 Updates would include cellular service, Wi-Fi, charging stations, improved signage, and improved station lighting.
 However, these renovations are being deferred until the 2020–2024 Capital Program due to a lack of funding.
 In 2019, the MTA announced that this station would become ADA-accessible as part of the agency's 2020–2024 Capital Program.
 In early 2024, to discourage fare evasion, the MTA reconfigured emergency exits at the station so the exits opened only after a 15-second delay.
 The renovation of the station was to be funded by congestion pricing in New York City, but the renovation was postponed in June 2024 after the implementation of congestion pricing was delayed.
+However, after congestion pricing was approved, the MTA announced that the elevator installations would proceed.